profsmith89/ctps/_sources/chap02.md

         # new pseudocode goes here
 ```

+## Switching between goals

-**Switching between goals.** I put the comment about new pseudocode at the bottom of the while-loop because we need to do something with `the_line` before we loop back.
+I put the comment about new pseudocode at the bottom of the while-loop because we need to do something with `the_line` before we loop back.
 One way to figure out what we want this pseudocode to do is to think about what our script should be doing when it first starts reading the story.
 In other words, what is our script's initial goal?

 As we begin, our initial goal is to find the start of the first piece of dialogue.
 Once we find the start of this dialogue, our script switches to a new goal: scan to the end of this dialogue and print out what was scanned.

 What happens then?
 We begin again searching to find the start of the next piece of dialogue, and this pattern repeats until the story ends.

+## Finite State Machines

-**Finite State Machines.** What we just described is formally called a *finite state machine (FSM)*.
+What we just described is formally called a *finite state machine (FSM)*.
 Each of our goals is a *state*, which consists of some work we want done while in that state.
 To move between states, our script looks for *events*.
 We start in some initial (or *start*) state, and we are done when the script enters one or possibly several *final* states.

 {numref}`Figure %s <c02_fig2_ref>` is a diagram of our finite state machine, where the states are represented as labeled circles (also called *nodes*) and *transitions between states* as directed arrows.
 Each arrow is labeled with the event that cause the transition.
 The start state is identified by the special transition labeled `Start`.